E-commerce - Case studies

 Abandoned-cart recovery

-Behavioral cart-recovery flow with AI-personalized messaging tuned to items, customer history, and time of day.
+Behavioural cart-recovery flow with messages personalized to the items left behind, the customer's history, and the time of day.

 -